C0deFreak/Tavern/guids/guide_svelte.md

     node build

 Development dependencies will be bundled into your app using Rollup.
 To control whether a given package is bundled or externalised, place it in devDependencies or dependencies respectively in your package.json.

+To run the server first use the build command as:

+    npm install && npm run build

+And start server as:

+    node build